tuupola/branca-spec/README.md

 3. Construct the `header` by concatenating `version`, `timestamp` and `nonce`.
 4. Encrypt the user given payload with IETF XChaCha20-Poly1305 AEAD with user provided secret `key`.
 Use `header` as the additional data for AEAD.
-5. Concatenate `header` and returned `ciphertext` and `tag` from step 4 together.
+5. Concatenate the `header` and the returned `ciphertext|tag` combination from step 4.
 6. Base62 encode the entire token.

-## Verifying a Token
+### Verifying a Token

-Given a 256 bit ie. 32  byte secret `key` a `token`, to verify that the token is valid and recover the original unencrypted `payload`, perform the following steps, in order.
+Given a 256 bit ie. 32 byte secret `key` and a `token` to verify that the `token` is valid and recover the original unencrypted `payload`, perform the following steps, in order.

 1. Base62 decode the token.
-2. Ensure the first byte of the decoded token is `0xBA`.
+2. Make sure the first byte of the decoded token is `0xBA`.
 3. Extract the `header` ie. the first 29 bytes from the decoded token.
 4. Extract the `nonce` ie. the last 24 bytes from the `header`.
 5. Extract the `timestamp` ie. bytes 2 to 5 from the `header`.
 6. Extract `ciphertext|tag` combination ie. everything starting from byte 30.
-7. Optionally if you need separate `tag` extract the last 16 bytes from the `ciphertext|tag` combination from previous step.
-You don't need this if your crypto library supports combined mode, like libsodium.
-8. Decrypt and verify the with IETF XChaCha20-Poly1305 AEAD with user provided secret `key`, `nonce` and optionally `tag`.
+7. Decrypt and verify the `ciphertext|tag` combination with IETF XChaCha20-Poly1305 AEAD using the secret `key` and  `nonce`.
 Use `header` as the additional data for AEAD.
-9. Optionally if the user has specified a `ttl`, when verifying the token add the `ttl` to `timestamp` and compare this to current unixtime.
+8. Optionally if the user has specified a `ttl`, when verifying the token add the `ttl` to `timestamp` and compare this to current unixtime.

 ## Libraries